 Savaria Corporation's operations are divided into two reportable segments: Accessibility products and Adapted Vehicles.
 Its products are used for both commercial (60%) and residential (40%) applications.
-Savaria generates approximately 42% of its revenues from the U.S. and 48% from Canada, with the balance occurring on the international market.
+Savaria generates approximately 45% of its revenues from Canada, 44% from the U.S. and 11% from the international market.